deebuls/devblog/2022-10-20-ROS2-LXD-Container.md

 1. Install lxd in your ubuntu (Using snap)
 2. Use Lxc to  make sure its  without sudo
-3. For using gui inside the container we eed to attach profiles to the container.
+3. For using gui inside the container we need to attach profiles to the container.
 4. Create a profile using the following command
 ```
 $ lxc profile create x11